Skip to main content

 From SEN communities

-• Sensory Walk trail specifically designed for wheelchair users and those with impairments
+• Sensory Walk trail specifically designed for wheelchairs and mobility impairments

-• Dedicated sensory sessions for children with PMLD (Profound and Multiple Learning Difficulties)
+• Sensory environment praised for PMLD (Profound and Multiple Learning Disabilities)

 When to visit